-Some KMS vendors require that you upload your root CA certificate to the KMS.
+Some Key Management Server (KMS) vendors require that you upload your root CA certificate to the KMS.
 All certificates that are signed by your root CA are then trusted by this KMS.

 The root CA certificate that vSphere Virtual Machine Encryption uses is a self-signed certificate that is stored in a separate store in the VMware Endpoint Certificate Store (VECS) on the vCenter Server system.

-- Click Configure and select Key Management Servers.
+- Click Configure and select Key Providers under Security.

-- Select the KMS instance with which you want to establish a trusted connection.
+- Select the key provider with which you want to establish a trusted connection.

-- Select Root CA Certificate and click OK.
+- Select vCenter Root CA Certificate and click Next.

 The Download Root CA Certificate dialog box is populated with the root certificate that vCenter Server uses for encryption.
 This certificate is stored in VECS.